Whiteknight/StoneFruit/docs/example1.md

 }
 ```

-Now in our entrypoint, we can setup and run the engine.
-For the sake of argument we're going to use the Ninject handler source from the `StoneFruit.Containers.Ninject` package, though any of the DI containers will work the same way in this example:
+Now in our entry point, we can setup and run the engine.
+For the sake of argument we're going to use the Lamar handler source from the `StoneFruit.Containers.Lamar` package, though you can choose another supported DI container with only minor changes:

 ```csharp
 using StoneFruit;